nidium/Nidium/README_WINDOWS.md

 git checkout windows-x86
 cd ..\..
 python configure_libnidiumcore --ignore-build=all
+# At this point there will be 142? complilation errors,

 ## For 'in the near future'
 #python configure_server --ignore-build=all
+# At this point there will be 5? complilation errors,
 #python configure_frontend --ignore-build=all
+# At this point there will be 37? complilation errors,

 ## For 'in the far future'
 #python configure_libnidiumcore --unit-tests --auto-tests --asume-yes